aws-neuron/aws-neuron-sdk/release-notes/torch-neuron.md

 * The current HuggingFace transformers version has dropped support for Python 3.5
 * There are known issues when customer use a mixture of conda and pip packages.
 We strongly recommend that you install aws neuron conda packages if you are using a conda environment, and use the pip installation if you are working in a base python environment (or a native python virtual environment) as recommended in our installation notes [here](../docs/neuron-install-guide.md#neuron-conda-packages)

+# [1.0.1720.0]

+Date: 09/18/2020

+## Summary
+* Various minor improvements to the Pytorch autopartitioner feature
+* Support for the operators aten::constant_pad_nd, aten::meshgrid
+* Improved performance on various torchvision models.
+Of note are resnet50 and vgg16

 # [1.0.1532.0]

 Date: 08/08/2020